-Also known as: Pierre Robin sequence, Pierre Robin complex or Pierre Robin anomaly
+Also known as: Pierre Robin syndrome, Pierre Robin complex or Pierre Robin anomaly

 - Cleft soft palate